-while the Parsee and myself were sipping our claret in the veranda of my bungalow, I ventured to remark upon the beauty of this ring; whereupon my companion told me how it had come into his possession.
-It | Tip. had been given him, he said, by a native Princess in return for some service of a peculiarly delicate nature which he had rendered her; and so highly did he prize sang-froid that he had been to see his fa- I telt my natural power return to me, the trinket, that he had given positive. orders that when anything happened to him, and he paid the final debt to nature, the ring was not to be removed from his finger, but was to be conveyed along with his body into the "dokhma," or tower of silence, where the vultures in stripping the mortal flesh from his bones might perchance carry the trinket | the hill, and it was past midnight when my away-none knew whither.
-Although highly romantic, it struck me at the time that this was a very foolish method of disposing of such valuable property; but it was no concern of mine, and consequently I made no remark upon it.

-I do not remember whether Tip, my bodyservant, was present in the veranda during | veranda, and the other exactly opposite it; | all hazards. our conversation; but subsequent events lead me to suppose that he must have been present, or, at any rate, within earshot.
+ONE EVENING, while the Parsee and myself were sipping our claret in the veranda of my bungalow, I ventured to remark upon the beauty of this ring; whereupon my companion told me how it had come into his possession.
+It Tip. had been given him, he said, by a native Princess in return for some service of a peculiarly delicate nature which he had render- absence.
+He told me with the utmost ed her; and so highly did he prize the trinket, that he had given positive orders that when anything happened to him, and he paid the final debt to nature, the ring was not to be removed from his finger, but was to be conveyed along with his body into the his bones might perchance carry the trinket | the hill, and it was past midnight when my away-none knew whither.
+Although highly romantic, it struck me at the tine that this was a very foolish method of disposing of such valuable property; but it made no remark upon it.
+I do not remember whether Tip, my bodyservant, was present in the veranda during our conversation; but subsequent events lead me to suppose that he must have been present, or, at any rate, within earshot.
 Tip-I don't suppose that was his correct name, but it was the only one I ever knew him by-was the biggest thief unhanged.
-His petty larcenies were a source of continual trouble to me; and had it not been for the recollection that he had once been instrumental in saving my life a few years previously, during AN UNFORTUNATE RIOT at Bombay, he and I would have severed our connection long before we did.
-As it behind me; but before I had time to turn was, whenever he was detected in any act of dishonesty, he always made such voluble ed madly past me and clutched the tremblpromises to reform, and reminded me so pertinaciously of the debt I owed him, that the form and features of my dead friend, my resolution invariably fell before his importunities, and he was allowed to continue in my service, always, however, on the distinct understanding that this was his last chance.
-But I regret to say that Tip did ed this theory from my mind.
-This was not reform; and after an interval of a few weeks, the same scene, with the same re- see in the flesh.
-His only clothing was his sults, would be gone through again.
+His petty larcenies were a source of continual trouble to me; and had it not been for the recollection that he had once been instrumental in saving my life a few years previously, during at Bombay, he and I would have severed our connection long before we did.
+As it was, whenever he was detected in any act of dishonesty, he always made such voluble promises to reform, and reminded me so my resolution invariably fell before his im- Mr. Framji Jijibhai. portunities, and he was allowed to continue in my service, always, however, on the disnot reform; and after an interval of a few too substantial for a spirit.
+It was the Parweeks, the same scene, with the same results, would be gone through again.